GoHypernet/Galileo-Tuflow-Framework/README.md

 these environment variables include the `-nmb` and `-nc` flags to ensure that GUI popup boxes do not stall the headless session.

+In order to run realistic Tuflow models, a Tuflow license is required.
+This containerized framework embeds Wibu System's CodeMeter service that the Tuflow executable uses to attest for appropriate licensing.
+The URL/IP address of the licensing server is specified by the CODEMETERADDRESS environment variable.

 This framework comes with a React-based IDE for interactive sessions.
 A password and username must be set via the `PASSWORD` and `USERNAME` environment variables for authentication with the interactive session.
 The IDE is served on port 3000 and the authenticated enpoint which reverse-proxies the app is on port 8888.